-The trailing suction hopper dredger is explicitly designed for maintenance dredgers, land reclamation, beach nourishment, and capital dredging operations.
+The trailing suction hopper dredger is designed for maintenance dredgers, land reclamation, beach nourishment, and capital dredging operations.
 The Trailing suction hopper dredge equıipt with one or two suction pipes with a drag head to collect the soil, sand, silt, and gravel from the seabed.

 The trailing suction hopper dredger is a self-propelled, sea-going vessel that can perform trailing dredging up to a depth of 20m and can be equipped to conduct grab dredging to depths up to 20m and rainbowing up to the 23m distance.

 These are very flexible and can operate independently of other equipment and, since they are self-propelled, can transport the dredged material over long distances.
 Once fully loaded, the vessel sails to the unloading or placement site, where the dredged material is offloaded.
-Depending on the type of project, the dredged material will be offloaded/discharged in one of three ways:
+Depending on the type of project, the dredged material will be unloaded/discharged in one of three ways:

 - Material is either deposited at the placement site by opening the hatches in the bottom of the ship;